kfahn22/AI-sunset/README.md

     margin-left: auto;
     margin-right: auto;" width="600" height="400">

-- Add the SkyGAN model to your workspace.
+- Add the SkyGAN model to your workspace

 - Once you have done that, choose Input: Vector and Run Remotely.